postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 ## Going deeper

-If you want to delve deeper into method overrides, consider reading the following articles:
+If you want to go deeper into method overrides, consider reading the following articles:

 * In this article, you have learned how to use `meta.Proceed` and `meta.Target.Method.Name` in your templates.
 You can create much more complex and powerful templates, even doing compile-time `if` and `foreach` blocks.
 To learn how, jump directly to <xref:templates>.